Get to Know Us

 - Food and Entertainment

-Perisher in conjunction with the community road safety initiative provide late night transport in and around Jindabyne during the season.
-We advise you to make use of 'The Brain Bus' when you're ready to go home after a night out.
+Perisher in conjunction with the community road safety initiative provide late night transport “The Brain Bus” in and around Jindabyne during the season.
+We advise you to make use of this form of transportation when you're ready to go home after a night out..

 During the ski season, Perisher turns into a winter wonderland, with many things to see and do and an ever-changing events line-up.
 Visit the Perisher website for a full list of events on offer during the season.